-A dentist has blamed social media and shows such as Love Island for the rising number of young Brits seeking a 'Turkey teeth' treatment abroad.
+The star's comments come after a dentist attributed shows such as Love Island and social media for the rising number of young Brits seeking dental treatment abroad.

-Dr Jon Hewitt says that the most commonly requested smiles include those such as Love Island’s Molly-Mae Hague or Jack Fincham, but that many Brits are jetting off to places such as Turkey for the treatment –as it can cost £3,000 compared to £16,000 in the UK.
+Dr Jon Hewitt says that the most commonly requested smiles include those such as Love Island’s Molly-Mae Hague or Jack Fincham, with many Brits are jetting off abroad for the treatment.

 According to Turkish provider Dentakay, which is planning to open a London-based consultation centre after it's seen demand for Brits seeking cosmetic dental care in Turkey soar, it expects to fit up to 23,000 crowns in 2023 alone, along with 3,800 implants.

 The trend has also taken off on social media, with videos including the term "Turkey teeth" having 31.7 billion views on TikTok as many Brits share their experiences of having the cosmetic procedure done.

 However, it doesn’t come without consequences.
 A 2022 study from the British Dental Association found that 95% of British dentists have examined patients who have travelled abroad for dental treatment, and of these 86% say they have treated cases that have developed complications.

 What are ‘Turkey teeth’?

 "Turkey teeth" is the term used for people who travel to Turkey for cosmetic dental surgery.
 The most common treatments are crowns and implants.

 Hungary is also a popular destination for this kind of dental work.